Random variable

 This graph shows how a random variable is a function from all possible outcomes to real values.
 It also shows how a random variable is used for defining probability mass functions.

 Informally, randomness typically represents some fundamental element of chance, such as in the roll of a die; it may also represent uncertainty, such as measurement error.
 However, the interpretation of probability is philosophically complicated, and even in specific cases is not always straightforward.
 The purely mathematical analysis of random variables is independent of such interpretational difficulties, and can be based upon a rigorous axiomatic setup.

 In the formal mathematical language of measure theory, a random variable is defined as a measurable function from a probability measure space (called the sample space) to a measurable space.
 This allows consideration of the pushforward measure, which is called the distribution of the random variable; the distribution is thus a probability measure on the set of all possible values of the random variable.
 It is possible for two random variables to have identical distributions but to differ in significant ways; for instance, they may be independent.

 It is common to consider the special cases of discrete random variables and absolutely continuous random variables, corresponding to whether a random variable is valued in a countable subset or in an interval of real numbers.
 There are other important possibilities, especially in the theory of stochastic processes, wherein it is natural to consider random sequences or random functions.
 Sometimes a random variable is taken to be automatically valued in the real numbers, with more general random quantities instead being called random elements.
+A random variate is a particular outcome or realization of a random variable.

 According to George Mackey, Pafnuty Chebyshev was the first person "to think systematically in terms of random variables".